Hausdorff dimension of collision times in one-dimensional log-gases: Introduction and main results

 We suppress the $k$-dependence on the lhs for simplicity.
 The transition probability density (TPD) of this process is given by a Bessel function, hence the name.
-The SDEs that describe the motion of the particles in the Dyson model and the square root of the Wishart-Laguerre process have this form: the martingale part is a Brownian motion, while the drift term is the sum of inverses of a linear function of the particle coordinates.
-The coefficient $k$ plays the same role in all of these systems, but it also holds the meaning of dimensionality in the Bessel process.
+The SDEs that describe the motion of the particles in the Dyson model have this form: the martingale part is a Brownian motion, while the drift term is the sum of the inverse of differences of particle coordinates.
+The coefficient $k$ plays the same role in both systems, but it also holds the meaning of dimensionality in the Bessel process.
 Explicitly, if $(B_{t,i})_{t\geq0}$ are independent Brownian motions for $1\leq i\leq d$ and we set $Y_t^{(d)}=\sqrt{\sum_{i=1}^d B_{t,i}^2}$, then the SDE of $(Y_t^{(d)})_{t\geq0}$ coincides with that of $(Y_t)_{t\geq0}$ provided $k=(d-1)/2$ is satisfied.
 In that case, we call $(Y_t)_{t\geq0}$ a Bessel process of $d$ dimensions.
 However, the SDE for $(Y_t)_{t\geq0}$ has a unique strong solution for any real positive $k$ \cite{RevuzYor}, so we do not need to restrict ourselves to integer or half-integer values of $k$.
 Moreover, it is well-known that, given enough time, Bessel processes hit the origin with probability one regardless of the starting point whenever $0<k<1/2$ \cite{KatoriTextbook}.
 The fact that even in this case Bessel processes have a unique strong solution may be surprising given the form of the SDE.
 Nevertheless, this situation points to the intuition that for $0<k<1/2$ the repulsion from the origin is not large enough to keep the process from returning to it, which makes this parameter region interesting.